 - Salad or other green sides

 - More booze or wine

 This plan assumes you just don’t have time to pull things together until Wednesday morning.
+Shop on Wednesday, cook on Wednesday afternoon, then roast the turkey and bake sides on Thursday.
 Many of us have the day before Thanksgiving off entirely, or at least half of the day.
 Go shopping — yes, brave the crowds!
 It’s an experience!
 Reward yourself with a hot toddy! — and grab everything you need off the menu above.
 To make it really easy, we have the shopping list (and budget shopping tips) here.

 - 8- to 12-pound turkey: 4 to 4 1/2 hours

 - 12- to 14-pound turkey: 4 1/2 to 5 3/4 hours